shreeshailaya/C-DAC-Notes/Python/Readme.md

 ### for and else
 - for running for else loop for should be contain break statement if the condition is true
-- gernally for else is not used in industry
+- Generally for else is not used in industry
 ```python
 for i in range(1,10):
 	if i%7==0: